SriSatyaLokesh/git-workshop/README.md

 ```

 #### git show
+- `git show commit_ID`
     - to see what all changes are done in a commit
-- git show `commit ID`

 ### Branches -